Vyral/base-template/_posts/2021-09-16-whats-happening-with-portland-real-estate.md

 {% include excerpt.html %}

-The Portland MLS just released their August 2021 market numbers, and I wanted to break down some of the key statistics for you today:
+The Portland MLS just released their August 2021 market numbers, and I wanted to break down some of the key statistics for you today.

+{% include pullquote.html %}

-**First, we have just one month of inventory.** This means with no new listings, it would take one month to sell everything that’s listed.
-While this is an incredibly low number, it’s actually up from the last few months.
+**First, we have just one month of inventory.** This means that with no new listings, it would take one month to sell everything that’s listed.
+While this is an incredibly low number, it’s up from the last few months.
 We had 0.7 months in June and 0.8 months in July.
 If you’re a seller, it’s still a great time to sell because there’s very little competition and very high demand.

-{% include pullquote.html %}

 The average home price for August 2021 was $583,600.
 This is up 16.2% from August 2020.
 The median price is up 14.2% year over year.&nbsp;